 In 2017, police took another look at the case.
 They submitted DNA from the case and that was used in Genetic genealogy to identify Gerwatowski as the victim’s mom.
 That process is where DNA from family members is used to create a family tree and identify a suspect.

 Police said Gerwatowski had moved to Wyoming.
-Police went there last month and arrested her.
+Police traveled to the state in July 2022, arrested her and extradited her.